stanleyhuang16/portfolio2/README.md

-# Portfolio 2
+# Current Portfolio
-Second personal website coded from scratch using no frameworks
+Second personal website coded from scratch

-Utilized HTML5, CSS3, and JavaScript
+Utilized HTML5, CSS3 (no frameworks), and JavaScript